qaalabs/DE5M4/docs/day1/planning/user-stories.md

 ## Working in Groups

-**Continue working in your same groups.
-For each epic you created:**
+**Working now in groups, share the Epics you created.
+Then:**

-1. Go through the requirements under that epic
+1. Go through your requirements under that Epic
 2. Convert each requirement into one or more user stories
-3. Write them down
+3. Write down the user story in the correct format.

 ## Deliverable